Stuart Forster visits places associated with the Fab Four during a Beatles tour in Liverpool.

 This post looks at some of the best Beatles tours of Liverpool and Beatles-themed tourist attractions in the city in northwest England.

 Disclosure: Some of the links and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The Magical Mystery Tour of Liverpool

 Music plays over the bus’s PA system as we growl away from the brickwork buildings of Liverpool’s Royal Albert Dock.
-Jay, our guide for the next two hours, welcomes us aboard the Magical Mystery Tour then begins discussing the key moments in the early careers of the John Lennon and Paul McCartney.
+Jay, our guide for the next two hours, welcomes us aboard the Magical Mystery Tour and then begins discussing the key moments in the early careers of John Lennon and Paul McCartney.